zpoint/CPython-Internals/BasicObject/long/long.md

 but when it's going to represent integer 1, **ob_size** becomes 1 and field in **ob_digit** represent the value 1 with type **unsigned short**

     i = 1

 ![1](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/long/1.png)

 ##### ingeter -1

-when i becomes -1, the only difference from the integer 1 is the value in **ob_size** field, cpython interpret **ob_size** as signed type to differ the positive and negitive sign
+when i becomes -1, the only difference from the integer 1 is the value in **ob_size** field, CPython interpret **ob_size** as a signed type to differ the positive and negative sign

     i = -1

 ![-1](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/long/-1.png)

 ##### ingeter 1023

 the basic unit is type **digit**, which provide 2 bytes(16bits) for storage.
-And 1023 takes the right most 10 bits, so the value **ob_size** field is still 1.
+And 1023 takes the rightmost 10 bits, so the value **ob_size** field is still 1.